alien4cloud/alien4cloud.github.io/documentation/1.3.0/user_guide/plugin_management.md

 {% summary %}{% endsummary %}

 Plugins allows to provide some additional functionalities to Alien 4 Cloud.
-1.1.0 introduce the ability to create different type of plugins (or plugins with multiple features):
+Users can create different type of plugins (or plugins with multiple features):

 * __Orchestrator plugins__ allows to provide additional orchestrators support to alien 4 cloud to use some other technologies to deploy TOSCA or Specific topologies.
 * __Location matching plugins__ allows to override the basic location matching logic provided within Alien 4 Cloud.
 Only a single Location Matching plugin can be defined in Alien 4 Cloud currently.
 If more than one location matching plugin is enabled in Alien then one will be picked up randomly.